 Remove the pork chops and set them aside on a plate.

-Allow the sauce to simmer as the pork cooks over low heat for another 5-6 minutes, or until the pork chops cooked through (the time will depend on the thickness of your pork chop).
+Add the pork chops back to the skillet and allow the sauce to simmer as the pork cooks over low heat.
+Cook for 5-6 minutes, or until the pork chops cooked through.
+The total cooking time will depend on the thickness of your pork chop.

 - Before browning, dry the pork chops by patting them with a few paper towels on all sides.
 This will help make sure each pork chop browns nicely and give you the best-tasting and best-looking meat.